WSA Parent Ambassadors

 Training for Parent Ambassadors

 Parent Ambassadors go through an extensive year long advocacy training program.
-Parents learn the basics of government, about specific pieces of legislation, how to contact their lawmakers, how to provide effective testimony, and how to engage parents in their community.
-Parent Ambassadors also receive training on important leadership skills - communications, goal-setting, conflict management, etc - that enable them to be more effective leaders and advocates.
+Parents learn the basics of government, about specific pieces of legislation, how to contact their lawmakers, how to provide effective testimony, social media advocacy and how to engage parents in their community.
+Parent Ambassadors also receive training on important leadership skills – communications, team-building, goal-setting, conflict management, etc – that enable them to be more effective leaders and advocates.

 Education, Training, and Mobilization